azamsharp/azamsharp.github.io/_posts/testing.md

     }
 ```

-One thing to note about our interaction with the server is that the server is returning the messages to the client.
+One thing to note about our interaction with the server is that the server is returning messages to the client.
 These messages indicate the reasoning about the failure that occurred on the server.

 If you are interested in learning how to build a navigation system in SwiftUI and handling messages globally then check out the following resources.

 - [Navigation](https://azamsharp.com/2023/02/28/building-large-scale-apps-swiftui.html#navigation)
 - [Displaying Errors (Technique #2)](https://azamsharp.com/2023/02/28/building-large-scale-apps-swiftui.html#displaying-errors)

-> If you are interested in learning how to build a navigation system in SwiftUI then check [this](https://azamsharp.com/2023/02/28/building-large-scale-apps-swiftui.html#navigation) article.

 After successful registration, user will be redirected to the login screen.
 At this point we need to go back to the server and implement the login endpoint.

 ### Login (Server)

+One of the most advantageous aspects of becoming proficient in JSON Web Token (JWT) authentication is that once you successfully implement it in one framework and programming language, you'll find it relatively straightforward to apply in any other framework.
+Personally, I've employed JWT in various contexts, including React, Flutter, and iOS, and discovered that, aside from language-specific syntax, the core principles remain consistent.

-The login process for JWT authentication is composed for the following steps.
+The JWT authentication login process comprises the following steps:

-1. Validate parameters passed in the request body.
+1. Validate the parameters provided in the request body.
-2. Fetch user based on username or email.
+2. Retrieve the user based on their username or email.
-3. Compare password with the stored hashed password in the database.
+3. Verify the submitted password against the hashed password stored in the database.
-4. If successful, create a JSON Web Token and sign it with userId and provide an expiration date.
+4. Upon successful verification, generate a JSON Web Token, sign it with the user's ID, and set an expiration date.
-5. Return the response with the token to the user.
+5. Provide the user with the token in the response.

 Here is the implementation of the ```login``` route.